hkrsmk/hazywaste/README.md

+# Analysis
+To calculate number of hawkers in SWCDC, a region in Singapore.

+# Signatures
 ## Why does this exist?
 I spent hours wrangling with gmail *signatures* of all things.
 Too fed up with the limited possibilities inside gmail, I decided to code my own.